cakephp/docs/en/console-and-shells.rst

     $ cd /my/app_folder
     $ Console/cake

-Its often wise to add the core cake executable to your system path so you can use the cake command anywhere.
+It's often wise to add the core cake executable to your system path so you can use the cake command anywhere.
 This comes in handy when you are creating new projects.
 See :ref:`adding-cake-to-your-path` for how to make ``cake`` available systemwide.